 Established in 1994, the tied-aid fund can neutralize the long-term low-rate financing the governments of industrial nations offer their exporters to win profitable contracts in developing countries.
-Faced with such a bidding inequity, an exporter can turn to the Ex-Im Bank to fund low-cost financing from its $264.4 million tied-aid “War Chest” thereby leveling the playing field for US exporters competing for rapidly-growing emerging markets..
+Faced with such a bidding inequity, an exporter can turn to the Ex-Im Bank to fund low-cost financing from its tied-aid “War Chest” thereby leveling the playing field for US exporters competing for rapidly-growing emerging markets..

 Although it may have received a bad rap in the past, the Ex–Im Bank is clearly working innovatively to improve its accessibility to the smaller business.
-Guarantees for smaller businesses represented 78 percent of the transactions under the Working Capital Program in FY-1995.
-These authorizations had totaled $180 million in FY-1994, but this record soared to $306 million in FY-1995.
+Credit insurance is increasingly important to the smaller exporters to protect them and their banks against foreign customer defaults.

-© Copyright 1996, 1999 Thomas A. Faulhaber / The Business Forum Online®, All Rights Reserved.
+© Copyright 1996, 1999, 2020, 2021 2022 Thomas A. Faulhaber / The Business Forum Online®, All Rights Reserved.